-You may think that watching innocent videos doesn’t give out much information about you, but you’d be wrong.
+You may think watching innocent videos won’t expose much information about you, but you’re wrong.
 It’s surprising how much data Google uses to understand who you are and what you like or dislike.
-It’s time to take your privacy back and look for a video platform that doesn’t collect your data.
+Now is the time to take your privacy back and look for a YouTube alternative that doesn’t collect your data.

-Metacafe is a very basic video platform that is even older than Youtube.
+Metacafe is a very basic video platform that is even older than YouTube.
 It hosts a huge number of videos, which are all up to 90s long and are of a fairly low quality, at least compared to other platforms.
 However, they do ensure that there are no duplicate videos on Metacafe.

 9GAG is a go-to platform for social media fans and anyone who’s looking for short and funny videos.
 Facebook and Twitter users love this platform as it’s full of GIFs, memes, and other fun photos that they can share with their friends.
 The content is categorized, making it easy to find what you’re looking for.

 Dailymotion attracts 112 million viewers a month and is one of the biggest YouTube competitors.
 Some say that it’s as close as you can get to YouTube while others call it ‘the darker and poorer’ brother of YouTube.
 Either way, it has a similar layout, a great interface, a search bar, and the same content categories YouTube has.

 Users choose Dailymotion mainly because of its high-quality videos.
 Dailymotion allows users to upload content up to 4GB and with a resolution of 1080p, while YouTube tends to compress them.
 The only downside is that all videos are only up to 20 min long.